bhklab/handbook/README.md

 6. Create a pull request to merge your changes into the main branch.

   - Request a review from a maintainer.

-OLD
-You can add new content to the documentation by creating a new Markdown file in the `docs` directory.

-For example, to add a new page called "Getting Started", create a new Markdown file called `getting_started.md` in the `docs` directory.

-Next, update the `nav` section in the `mkdocs.yml` file to include the new page.

-Run `pixi run serve` to preview the changes.

-### Submitting a Pull Request